Chapter 11: virtio -- The Paravirtualized Device Model

 Firecracker's MMIO Backend

-A few Firecracker-specific constants are worth naming.
-MMIO_VERSION = 2 is hardcoded — the device always presents as modern.
-VENDOR_ID = 0 deviates from the spec's recommended value of 0x1AF4 (Red Hat, Inc.) and mirrors the crosvm convention.
+MMIO_VERSION = 2 is hardcoded, so the device presents the modern register layout.
+VENDOR_ID = 0 is a known mismatch with the specification's requirement for a nonzero vendor value.
 Reading DeviceFeatures with DeviceFeaturesSel = 1 ORs in 0x1 unconditionally, so VIRTIO_F_VERSION_1 (bit 32) is always visible to the driver regardless of what the inner device model advertises. set_device_status() enforces the spec state machine with a VALID_TRANSITIONS table; any status write that is not a legal transition logs a warning.
-Transition to DRIVER_OK calls locked_device().activate(), which hands control to the device backend — at that point, the virtqueues are live and the device can begin processing descriptors.
+Transition to DRIVER_OK calls locked_device().activate(), which hands control to the device backend -- at that point, the virtqueues are live and the device can begin processing descriptors.

 The PCI Transport